 The Audit Committee comprises four members of the Corporation (who exclude the CEO and Chair) and a co-opted member.
-The Committee operates in accordance with written terms of reference approved by the Corporation and available on the College website (details above).
+The Committee operates in accordance with written terms of reference which are reviewed annually, approved by the Corporation and available on the College website (details above).
 Its purpose is to advise the Corporation on the adequacy and effectiveness of the College's system of internal control and its arrangements for risk management, control, and governance processes.